J-son1/gilded-rose-tech-test/README.md

 ## Approach

 I started by looking at the specification and the file contents to understand what the code was supposed to do.
-The next thing to be done was to write tests to cover all of the functionality of the code so that any changes I made while refactoring could then be found more easily if the code stopped producing the correct results.
-After making the necessary base tests, the code could then be refactored and test could be added where appropriate.
-I could then start with refactoring the code by shinking any bits of code that could be written in a more succinct way to make it more readable.
-I used comments to keep track of what the code was doing and see there was any repitition that could be reduced.
+The next thing was to write tests to cover all of the functionality of the code so that any changes I made while refactoring could then be found more easily if the code stopped producing the correct results.
+After making the necessary base tests, the code could then be refactored and tests could be added where appropriate.
+Then I would start refactoring the code by reducing the length of any bits of code that could be written in a more succinct way to make it more readable.
+I used comments to keep track of what the code was doing and to see if there was any repitition that could be reduced.
 I then thought that I could use a similar structure for updating items that the existing 'updateQuality' method used.
 However, I decided that separating conditions depending on the item would create clearer code.
-The conditions for each item could then be extracted out for even better readablity.
-I also thought this would make adding, modifying or removing item condition easier.
+The conditions for each item could then be extracted out for better readablity, which I thought would make adding, modifying or removing item conditions easier.

 ### Decisions